Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Unity Version

-We are not supporting Unity 2017 or 2018 anymore.
-Use Unity 2019.3 for this release.
-As soon as Unity Technologies releases Unity 2019.4 LTS, we will support only this version.
+We start to support Unity 2019 and stop supporting Unity 2017 or 2018.

+Use Unity 2019.3 with this release.
+As soon as Unity Technologies releases Unity 2019.4 LTS, we will support only that version.
 It helps us to focus development and quality assurance of our product.

 ## Serializer